©

-04 Arbellara04 Arbellara
+04 Arbellara

 Visit Arbellaracharm and authenticity

 Discover the hinterland of the Gulf of Valinco and, in particular, the hilltop village of Arbellara: a mecca of Corsican heritage where Corsican history has left its mark.
-Perched on the heights of the Sartenais Valinco Taravo region, just a few kilometres from Propriano, the village of Arbellara is a veritable nugget for lovers of nature, heritage and authenticity.
+Perched on the heights of the Sartenais Valinco Taravo region, just a few kilometres from Propriano, the village of Arbellara is a real gem for lovers of nature, heritage and authenticity.
 This charming hamlet is typically Corsican, with its peaceful, picturesque streets, old houses and tower.

 Getting there